Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Introduction

-At the end of this paper, we discuss the applications of our work in nonequilibrium statistical physics.
-In nonequilibrium statistical physics, one of the central concepts associated with a stochastic system is the entropy production rate.
-Interestingly, the circulation fluctuations studied in this paper can be used to establish the Gallavotti-Cohen-type fluctuation theorem of the empirical entropy production rate.
-We prove that the empirical entropy production rate for diffusion processes on the circle satisfies a large deviation principle with rate $t$ and good rate function $I_3$ which has the following symmetry:
+In nonequilibrium statistical physics, a central concept is entropy production rate.
+In this paper, we also prove that the sample entropy production rate of diffusion processes on the circle satisfies the Gallavotti-Cohen-type FT.